rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 ## What does it cost to register?
 Participation is free for all participants.

+## Will I be able to participate online?
+No, this hackathon will be held on location.

 ## Will a computer be provided?
 No, you are expected to bring your own device.
 Power outlets and access to eduroam and Leiden University WiFi are available.